nghuyenthevinh2000/rollkit/specs/debug_log/note.md

 because it was fetching from height 0, I need to set another bitcoin start height

 3. engine is fetching old btc blocks first from last test run, which disrupt btc height to new test runs
-* data pushed to bitcoin needs to define version
+* data pushed to bitcoin needs to define version (use random chain id to distinguish)

+4. why node 2 doesn't find block submitted to DA layer?
+* node 1 pushes 15 blocks, node 2 is supposed to find it
+* fixed with setting same genesis for both nodes